 Employer Returns are issued every two months and must be lodged with the applicable levy payment within 21 days of the end of each return period.

-The due dates of each bi-monthly return for the 2017-2018 financial year are below.
+The due dates of the upcoming bi-monthly returns are below.
 Fines apply for late lodgement of the return and/or levy.

-You can also print a copy of our Employer Return Calendar that shows each issue and due date.
+You can also print a copy of our Employer Return Calendar that shows each issue and due date for the 2018-2019 financial year.

 We send you an email to let you know when your return is available to complete online (or you choose to lodge via a paper form you will receive a pdf version of the form to print and complete).